CraziiAce/Hypyxel/README.md

-# PyPixel
+# Hypyxel
-A python API wrapper for the Hypixel API.
+A python wrapper for the Hypixel API.

 As you can see, this is a WIP.